brianturn/ted-talks-topics/README.md

 If you were tasked with presenting a prestigious TED Talk, what would you talk about?

 For this natural language processing project, I examined patterns and topics common to TED Talks.
-In a somewhat tongue-and-cheek response, I presented my findings as “the 25 most common topics to avoid -- if you want to be original.”
+In a somewhat tongue-and-cheek analysis, I presented my findings as “the 25 most overly-used topics to avoid.”

 After scraping 2300 TED Talk transcripts using BeautifulSoup, I compared topic modelling techniques using Latent Dirichlet Allocation and TF-IDF (Term Frequency-Inverse Document Frequency).